 There are many companies that offer DNA testing.
 The two that I have used are 23andme & ancestry.com.
-Ancestry.com has updated their basic test of years ago so I had a new one done which is much more extensive.
-The new test does not give you your haplogroup which is a disappointment (I sent a complaint/suggestion to them).
-I wanted to check it against the haplogroup from my 23andme test.
+Ancestry.com has updated their basic test of years ago so I had a new one done.
+The first one was a yDNA test.
+The new test is an autosomal DNA test (ancestry no longer does yDNA tests).

 ***I have 290 pages of matches on ancestry.com with about 30 per page.
 I have found 5 that descend from James Taylor I. I have one hint page of supposed Taylor cousins.
 Those 5 were on the hint page along with 26 others; 22 with faulty connections to the Taylors.
 Remember that genealogy is only as good as the person’s research.
 Many people just copy and paste or invent connections.
 The 22 are probably my cousins (just not cousins through the Taylors) and four of them have private family trees so I can find nothing about them.
-I have never understood why people pay good money to ancestry.com or any of the other subscription site & then have a DNA test done and link it to the site AND THEN MAKE IT ALL PRIVATE!
+I have never understood why people pay good money to ancestry.com or any of the other subscription sites & then have a DNA test done and link it to the site AND THEN MAKE IT ALL PRIVATE!